chef/chef-web-docs/chef_master/source/debug.rst

      [Fri, 15 Jan 2010 14:40:56 -0800] DEBUG: file[/tmp/after-breakpoint] using Chef::Provider::File
        => 3

 From the output, the rewound run-list is shown, but when the resources are executed again, they will repeat their checks for the existence of files.
-If they exist, the chef-client will skip creating them.
+If they exist, the Chef Infra Client will skip creating them.
 If the files are deleted, then:

 .. code-block:: bash

    $ chef:recipe > ls("/tmp").grep(/breakpoint/).each {|f| rm "/tmp/#{f}" }
        => ["after-breakpoint", "before-breakpoint"]

-Rewind, and then resume the chef-client run to get the expected results:
+Rewind, and then resume the Chef Infra Client run to get the expected results:

 .. code-block:: bash